Yaoxuannn/Python_Tools/README.md

 Enjoy fucking !

-> UPDATE: Since the response of Baidu_translate has changed.
-Fucking is useless now.  : )
+> ~~UPDATE: Since the response of Baidu_translate has changed.
+Fucking is useless now.  : )~~

+> Fucking is updated!
+The new 2.1 version will give you excellent fucking experience!

 ## unicode.py